Looking at some people from afar, you might think they were superhuman.

 Even just having money, without using it to do any of those things, can get you invited to a lot of tables.

-Because money has value, and that is after all what everyone is looking for.
+Because money has value, and that is what everyone is looking for after all.

 Now, “become rich” is easier said than done.